 In the 1100s AD, a new kingdom north of Djenne-Djeno arose, the Kingdom of Mali.
-Mali controlled
+Mali controlled a lot of land.

 By 1400 AD, nobody lived at Djenne-Djeno anymore.
 They had all moved to a new, Islamic town called Djenne.
 The Yoruba people, further away from the Sahara and the Islamic invaders, seem to have lasted longer, and to have still been doing pretty well when the first Portuguese explorers arrived from Europe near the end of the 1400s AD.